paigeweber13/multi-part-print-cost/README.md

 rolls, which is my trusted brand.

 # Compatibility:
+Releases are currently only built for Windows 10 x64.
+Linux builds coming soon!
+You can run from source on any platform that has a Python3 interpreter.
 ## Mac:
 I don't have access to a mac.
 If you have one and would like to contribute by testing code and building releases, please contact me at rileyw13@protonmail.com.
 You can also just donate an old mac to me ;)
-## Releases:
-Releases are currently only built for Windows 10 x64.
-Linux builds coming soon! only works with linux and other operating systems capable of running the slic3r-pe AppImage.
-I am currently working on windows compatibility.